Principled Federated Random Forests for Heterogeneous Data: Numerical Results

-We further validate our approach on the FedHeart Disease dataset of the Flamby federated benchmark \citep{ogier2022flamby}, a binary classification task involving $740$ patients and $13$ clinical covariates distributed across four institutions in the USA (Cleveland, Long Beach), Switzerland, and Hungary.
-To provide a comprehensive benchmark, we compare our method against two standard federated baselines established in \citet{ogier2022flamby}: (i) \textbf{FedAvg LR}, a logistic regression model trained collaboratively with FedAvg \citep{mcmahan2017communication}; and (ii) \textbf{FedAvg NN}, a non-linear two-layer neural network trained via Federated Averaging.
-Notably, we observe that our methods FedForest Quantiles and FedForest AvgImp have good predictive performances, together with Federated Histograms and Local Learning.
-Neural networks and Logistic regression fail here.
-This highlights that Federated Random Forests (FedForest, Federated Histograms, or local learning) outperform these federated parametric models, highlighting the critical importance of flexible, non-linear modeling in this heterogeneous regime.
+\textbf{Real data.} We further validate our approach on the FedHeart Disease dataset from the FLamby federated benchmark \citet{ogier2022flamby}.
+This binary classification task comprises $740$ patients and $13$ clinical covariates distributed across four institutions.
+We compare our approach against two standard federated baselines evaluated by \citet{ogier2022flamby}: \textbf{FedAvg LR}, a logistic regression model trained via Federated Averaging \citep{mcmahan2017communication}, and \textbf{FedAvg NN}, a two-layer neural network trained using the same protocol.
+As shown in \Cref{fig:fedheart_disease_benchmark}, both FedForest Quantiles and FedForest AvgImp achieve strong predictive performance, on par with the tree-based baselines (Federated Histograms and Local Learning).
+In contrast, the parametric FedAvg baselines (logistic regression and neural network) perform substantially worse.
+These results illustrate how flexible tree-based methods are often better suited for heterogeneous tabular datasets.\looseness=-1